 Most crossbow shooting takes place at clubs affiliated to the National Small Bore Rifle Association, the recognised National Governing Body for crossbow shooting.

-In flight archery there are several classes of bow which, on the whole, tend to be target bows (Recurve or Compound) shooting your normal equipment, in different draw-weight categories.
+In flight archery there are several classes of bow, but most people shoot regular target bows in different bow-style and draw-weight categories.

-There is also a specific type of bow for flight archery (in its own class) which is very short and shoots very short arrows (approx 14 inches or so) with tiny fletchings.
-These bows are so highly specialised that you cannot go into a shop and buy one.
-You have to find someone who will make one specially for you or you have to make one yourself.
-There are also one or two specially made Compound flight bows but once again these are only made to order.
+Recurve flight bows are very short and shoot very short arrows (approx 14 inches or so) with tiny fletchings.
+These bows are so highly specialised that you cannot go into a shop and buy one - you have to find someone who will make one for you or you have to make one yourself.

 All of the above bows except specialised flight bows can be used for field, target and clout archery.
 Popinjay is usually restricted to longbows, though traditional wooden crossbows are sometimes used.